ArthurYdalgo/laravext/docs/tools/nexus-response.md

     $article->append(['user_has_bookmarked', 'user_reactions']);

-    return nexus(props: compact('article'))
+    return nexus(props: compact('article')) // this prop will be available in the 'partials.article' view mentioned below ->withViewSkeleton('partials.article', [
+            'other' => 'props' // just an example 'you_might' => 'need'
-        ->withViewSkeleton('partials.article') // the $article variable will be available in the view by default ->withHeadTitle($article->title)
+        ]) // the $article variable will be available in the view by default ->withHeadTitle($article->title)
         ->render();